-For many patients, these withdrawal symptoms can be extremely uncomfortable.
-They can complicate your life since you may feel ill if you are unable to take baclofen for a few days.
+For many patients, these withdrawal symptoms can be highly uncomfortable.
+They can complicate your life since you may feel ill if you cannot take baclofen for a few days.
 Baclofen leaves the system rapidly, so even just skipping your dose for a couple of hours can cause you to start feeling unwell.

 Furthermore, the unpleasant physical symptoms can make it harder to quit baclofen.
 Since you feel so sick when you are in withdrawal, you will crave the drug intensely, and continuing to take it despite the damage that it’s doing seems justified.

 Baclofen comes with a reasonably high risk of overdosing.
 Just a 200-milligram dose or about eight tablets can be enough to cause overdose symptoms.
 The chances of overdosing are not too high when they are just temporarily taking the medication as ordered by their doctor.
 However, when someone is regularly taking baclofen and taking higher than normal amounts, their risk of an overdose increases.